Huhuhu812/olympic-viz/README.md

 # A History of the Summer Olympics

-This is an interactive visualization of attendance of all Summer Olympics, ever.
+This is an interactive visualization of attendance of all past Summer Olympics.